 3. Focal Length: It is good to shoot at a wider focal length – preferably between 14-24mm.
 The wider the better so you get a wider view of the scene.
 If you want to go narrower than 24mm, that is ok too.
 It depends on what composition you are looking for

-5. Aperture: With the Aurora, since you want to gather as many details possible in a shorter period of time, set your aperture to the widest possible like f/2.8 and if you have a wide angle lens with aperture f/1.8, go for it.
-It is ok though to go narrower up till f/4 and still get good images of the aurora when the aurora activity is high.
+5. Aperture: With the Aurora, since you want to gather enough light and as many details possible in a shorter period of time, set your aperture to the widest possible like f/2.8 and if you have a fast lens, like a wide angle lens with a fast aperture f/1.8, go for it.
+It is ok though to go on slightly higher f stop values up till f/4 and still get good images of the aurora when the aurora activity is high.

 If you are a beginner with a kit lens, do not worry.
-Some kit lenses have an aperture of f/2.8 at widest focal length, while others may have aperture f/3.5 at widest focal length.
+Some kit lenses have a maximum aperture or lower f stop value of f/2.8 at widest focal length, while others may have aperture f/3.5 at widest focal length.
 Having a kit lens should not stop you from getting started with aurora photography – so use the one you have in hand.

 Note: Wider aperture means, less exposure time and lower iso, which means less noise and good quality images